alteredtech/SYS6034-project/Project-Paper.md

 * Interarrival times were further modeled using distribution fitting via the fitdistrplus package.
 Candidate distributions (exponential, lognormal, Weibull) were compared using AIC values, and best fits were visualized using faceted histograms and scaled density overlays.

 ## Discrete-Event Simulation in SimPy

 To model the dynamics of EV fleet behavior at charging stations, a discrete-event simulation (DES) framework was implemented using the SimPy library in Python.
 The simulation captures EV arrival, queueing, and charging behavior under realistic time constraints, using parameter estimates derived from the preprocessed Kaggle dataset.

 ### Simulation Overview

-The model simulates a fixed fleet of 30 electric vehicles (EVs) over a period of 54 days, with each day comprising 24 hours.
+The model simulates a fixed fleet of 30 EVs over a period of 54 days, with each day comprising 24 hours.
 However, vehicles operate only during defined working hours: 7:00 AM to 9:00 PM.
 Each EV alternates between delivery trips and charging, looping over consecutive workdays.

 The primary components of the simulation include:

 * EV Process: Each EV performs a delivery (random exponential distribution duration between 6 to 10 hours, constrained to occur fully within the 7:00 AM to 9:00 PM work shift), returns to request a charger, waits in queue if necessary, charges for a service-time drawn from an exponential distribution, and then waits until the next workday.
-* Charger Resource: Simulated as a simpy.Resource with limited capacity (1 charger per simulation scenario), where contention for access is modeled explicitly.
+* Charger Resource: Simulated as a `simpy.Resource` with limited capacity (1 charger per simulation scenario), where contention for access is modeled explicitly.
 * Charger Attributes: Encapsulated in a dedicated class defining the average service rate (μ, in hours) and number of available chargers.
 * Event Logging: All EV behaviors are logged to structured JSON files, capturing event timestamps, simulation day/hour, queue lengths, and charging durations.
 This data format will allow for easier post-processing of the logs collected.